-But take heart, there are numerous ways to manage this potentially disappointing holiday season and make it one to remember fondly instead of scorn.
+Take heart, there are numerous ways to manage the stress of the holiday season and make it one to remember fondly.

 Holiday Stress Relief

-Seasonal depression is common for many people during the holidays, and this year those feelings could be amplified.
-Here are a few ways you can prioritize your well-being, reduce stress, and connect to the spirit of the holidays no matter what your plans are this year.
+Seasonal depression is common for many people during the holidays, and this time of year, those feelings could be amplified.
+Here are a few ways to prioritize your well-being, reduce stress, and connect to the spirit of the holidays, no matter what your plans are this year.

 1. Plan Out the Holidays

-Uncertainty puts stress on your mind, so plan out every detail of your holiday – even if the details are simply binge-watching “The Queen’s Gambit.”
+Uncertainty puts stress on your mind, so plan out every detail of your holiday – even if the details are simply binge-watching Netflix.
 Think this out.
-Plan out every Zoom call, every meal you will prepare – down to which napkin ties you’ll use.
+Plan out every event you want to attend, family calls, and every meal you will prepare – down to which napkin ties you’ll use.
 When you think about these moments, make them unique and special.

-If you feel you’re going to miss your people and the traditions tied to them, recreate them yourself.
+If you feel you will miss your people and the traditions tied to them, recreate them yourself.
 If your grandmother’s pecan pie is part of your holiday tradition, make it yourself.

 2. Avoid Social Media over the Holidays